device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 If a High Availability (HA) deployment of Device42 is desired or required for a Device42 instance running on AWS, Device42 offers a supported "WarmHA" solution.
 To configure your deployment to run WarmHA, follow the instructions that can be found on the [Device42 WarmHA Documentation](administration/appliance-manager/warm-ha-setup-failover-and-automated-backups.md) page.
 The linked page contains instructions on setting up WarmHA, failover, and if desired, configuring automatic backups.

-An example configuration that leverages Nagios to automatically fail-over the instance in case of a failure is also described.
+An example configuration that leverages Nagios to automatically fail over the instance in case of a failure is also described.

 ### Discovery across your instance - Sample IAM Policy